Waste Emissions Calculator: Reducing your business’s carbon footprint

 Waste is a major contributor to a business’s carbon emissions, accounting for 10-20%.
 Most of these are emissions associated with avoidable landfilling of recyclable materials that can no longer be recovered and organic waste that rots when buried to produce methane, a powerful greenhouse gas.

 As a result, businesses are increasingly under pressure from the UK government to reduce their carbon emissions.
-As a signatory of the Paris Climate Agreement, the UK has committed to reaching net-zero emissions by 2050 to avoid dangerous climate change.
+As a signatory of the Paris Climate Agreement, the UK has committed to reaching net-zero emissions by 2050.

-Additionally, landfilling causes many other environmental problems, such as groundwater and soil pollution, loud noise and putrid smells, which can affect nearby wildlife, crops and the quality of life of nearby citizens.
+Additionally, landfilling causes many other environmental problems, such as groundwater and soil pollution, loud noise and putrid smells, which can affect nearby wildlife, crops and the quality of life of people who live in the area.

 Economic benefits